-Shareholder Fees (fees paid directly from your investment) None
+Shareholder Fees (fees paid directly from your investment) .....
+None

 Annual Fund Operating Expenses

 (expenses that you pay each year as a percentage of the value of your investment)

 Management Fees 0.25%

 Distribution and/or Service (12b-1) Fees 0.00%

 Other Expenses 0.01%

 Acquired Fund Fees and Expenses 0.69%

-Total Annual Fund Operating Expenses 0.95%
+Total Annual Fund Operating Expenses.
+0.95%

 - \ The Fund's management fee is 0.94% of the Fund's average daily net assets and is reduced by the amount of any acquired fund fees and expenses incurred by the Fund that are attributable to the Fund's investment in affiliated acquired funds such as KraneShares CSI China Internet ETF. - \\ Pursuant to a Distribution Plan, the Fund may bear a Rule 12b-1 fee not to exceed 0.25% per year of the Fund's average daily net assets.
-However, no such fee is currently paid by the Fund, and the Board of Trustees has not currently approved the commencement of any payments under the Distribution Plan. - \\\ Based on estimated amounts for the current fiscal year. - \\\\ "Acquired Fund Fees and Expenses" are expenses incurred indirectly by the Fund through its ownership of shares of other investment companies (such as exchange-traded funds).
+However, no such fee is currently paid by the Fund, and the Board of Trustees has not currently approved the commencement of any payments under the Distribution Plan. - \\\ "Acquired Fund Fees and Expenses" are expenses incurred indirectly by the Fund through its ownership of shares of other investment companies (such as exchange-traded funds).
 They are not direct operating expenses paid by Fund shareholders and are not used to calculate the Fund's net asset value ("NAV").
 In addition, "Acquired Fund Fees and Expenses" will not be reflected in the Fund's Financial Statements in its shareholder report.
 Therefore, the amounts listed in "Total Annual Fund Operating Expenses" will differ from those presented in the Fund's Financial Highlights.
-Based on estimated amounts for the current fiscal year.